informatics-lab/covid19-examples-and-docs/README.md

 ## The data

-Data provided on the platform can be found in the `datasets` folder in your platform homespace.
-This folder contains two further folders:
+Data provided on the platform can be found at `/data`.
+This folder contains four further folders:

-* `covid19-ancillary-data`: contains Met Office weather forecast data.
+* `met-office`: Contains Met Office Data.
 * `share`: this directory can be read and written by all researchers.
 It is intended for sharing data and research between one-another.

-More detailed information about the weather data provided is available in the data README at `datasets/covid19-ancillary-data/README_data.md`.
+The `share` folder contains the `challenges` folder where all of the data for the four challenges can be found.
+The four challenge folder are then found at:
+* `/data/share/challenges/AQ_Covid`for challenge 1.
+* `/data/share/challenges/Pollen` for challenge 2.
+* `/data/share/challenges/Fukushima` for challenge 3.
+* `/data/share/challenges/VolcanicAsh` for challenge 4.

+Each of the folders then contains a `README.txt` (or `PollenSites.txt` for challenge 2) that details the data contained in the folder.